 The Jaipur Metro is put up in two phases.
 Phase I includes the Pink Line and Phase II includes the Orange Line.
 At present, Phase I is operational, while Phase II is under construction.
 The implementation of the project is being managed by the Jaipur Metro Rail Corporation Limited.

-The Green line is the first route of the Jaipur Metro Rail.
+The Pink line is the first route of the Jaipur Metro Rail.
 It connects Mansarovar to Badi Chaupar.
 The total length of the route is 12.067 km and has 11 metro stations (8 elevated and 3 underground).
 However, it is divided into Phase I-A and Phase I-B. Stations from Mansarovar to Chandpole are under Phase I-A and consists of nine stations, while Phase I-B has two stations, Choti Chaupar and Badi Chaupar.
 Currently only the Phase I-A route is operational.